 Registering Your Domain

 There are domain registrars where you can get your domain at a low price.
 Many times this is only for the first year.
 There are domain registrars that give you a great price on your domain every year and they even top this with free Whois privacy protection.

 Naturally your domain is dependent on your niche.
 It’s true that there are high-end brands whose domain name have no connection with what they do, such as Amazon, Apple.
 However in your case, having no name recognition, you should go with a domain that has a keyword in it, a phrase match domain.
-See the tips here on how to pick your domain name.
+See the tips here on how to get the best domain name ideas for your site.

 After having registered several domains myself in the early times of my internet marketing, I can tell you that after a while you may regret the name you picked.
 It is a one-shot action that cannot be undone.
 It’s OK.
 A domain doesn’t cost that much, just get another one.

 Platform to Use